data-forge/data-forge-js/README.md

 A single row of data in a *data frame*.
 Contains a slice of data across columns.
 Has an implicit or explicit index.
 An JavaScript object or an array of values is associated with each row.

+## Series

+A sequence of indexed values.
+These are often time-series, where the values are indexed by date/time.

+All values in a series are generally expected to have the same type, although this is not a requirement of *data-forge-js*.

 ## Column

-A single *named* column of data in a *data frame*.
-Contains a slice of data through all rows.
-A sequence of values is associated with a column.
-All values in a column are generally expected to have the same type, although this is not a requirement of *data-forge-js*.
+A single *named* series of data in a *data frame*.
+Each column is simple a series with a name, the values of the series are the values of the column.
+A column is a slice of data through all rows.

 ## Index